renehorstmann/rhc/style.md

 } Indices_s;
 ```
 The disadvantage is of course, that these array autotypes are limited in size,
-but if the contents are small emough, always prefer them.
+but if the contents are small enough, always prefer them.